Fall Nuisance Pest Prevention For South Carolina Residents

 November 23, 2018

 It’s that time of year where everything starts to move indoors!
-Pests are looking for a warm place to spend the winter and that place may just be your cozy, South Carolina home.
-There may be many insects entering homes this season, and among the most common are these:
+Pests are looking for a warm place to spend the winter and that place may just be your cozy South Carolina home.
+There may be many insects entering homes this season, and among the most common are box elder bugs, ladybugs, house crickets, and centipedes.

 Box Elder Bugs